hexsorcerer/example-proxy-envoy/README.md

 This command will run the system as 3 containers; Envoy, and 2 instances of Example.API.
 One instance is configured for TLS and one is not, but it is otherwise the same service.

 You can connect to http://localhost:8080/WeatherForecast to hit the http version, or use https://localhost:8081/WeatherForecast to call the https version.
 They each behave the same, just showing the random weather JSON in the default web API project.

+# Stuff That Confused Me
+I don't work with these all the time, so there were some things that I had to work out to get this all working.

+The big one I took away from this is that proxy servers don't route endpoints to different endpoints.
+They route address:ports to other address:ports.
+My early attempts at this tried to route '/' on the incoming listener to '/WeatherForecast' on the backend cluster, which doesn't work.

+Instead, I matched the endpoints of the service in the listeners route section, and then selected the cluster to route to, without trying to specify anything else, and this works fine.

+Another thing that threw me off for a while was the documentation.
+Now that I've spent some time in it and kinda felt it out it's better, but initially it was kinda hard to find my way around in there.
+I think one reason is because all the documentation is provided with examples in JSON, but every real world example I could find was written in YAML.
+Not sure if JSON is actually supported or not, been curious but haven't had time to experiment with it.